UKHomeOffice/engineering-guidance-and-standards/docs/standards/service-reliability.md

   - SRE
 ---

-Home office systems should be able to withstand failures during various circumstances, both expected and unexpected, over a specified period, and in specified environments.
+Home Office systems should be able to withstand failures during various circumstances, both expected and unexpected, over a specified period, and in specified environments.

 ---